thrsouza/sauron/README.md

   - Domain models live in `src/main/java/com/github/thrsouza/sauron/domain`.
   - Application use cases and repository interfaces are in `application`.
   - Infrastructure adapters (REST controller, JPA repository, Kafka messaging, HTTP integration, configuration) are in `infrastructure`.
-- Persistence handled by Spring Data JPA on top of an in-memory H2 database (ideal for demos and tests).
+- Persistence handled by Spring Data JPA with PostgreSQL for production and H2 for tests.
+- Database migrations managed by Flyway for version-controlled schema changes.
 - Lightweight REST API with asynchronous event-driven credit score evaluation.
 - Input validation using Jakarta Bean Validation with custom validators for Brazilian CPF documents.
 - Global exception handling with structured error responses for validation failures.